 The Testing Center on the Paris campus offers several testing services to meet the needs of students.
-The following tests are administered according to a published schedule: HESI-A2, HESI-Mobility, CLEP, TSI Assessment, THEA, WorkKeys, ACT, SAT, and Texas High School Equivalency Certification (HiSET and GED).
-Students should contact the Paris campus Testing Center at 903-782-0446 to schedule a TSI Assessment, CLEP, WorkKeys, HESI-A2, or HESI-Mobility test.
-The TSI Assessment is also administered at the Greenville (903-454-9333) and Sulphur Springs (903-885-1232) centers at regularly scheduled times during each semester.
+The following tests are administered according to a published schedule: HESI-A2, HESI-Mobility, CLEP, TSIA2, THEA, WorkKeys, ACT, SAT, and Texas High School Equivalency Certification (HiSET and GED).
+Students should contact the Paris campus Testing Center at 903.782.0446 to schedule a TSIA2, CLEP, WorkKeys, HESI-A2, or HESI-Mobility test.
+The TSIA2 is also administered at the Greenville (903.454.9333) and Sulphur Springs (903.885.1232) centers at regularly scheduled times during each semester.
 Please call ahead to schedule an appointment.
 Students may also contact the Testing Centers to schedule instructor approved and arranged make-up tests, Internet tests, correspondence tests and special accommodation tests.
-For information regarding test fees please call the Paris Testing Center at 903-782-0446.
+For information regarding test fees please call the Paris Testing Center at 903.782.0446.

-The fee for retesting on the TSI Assessment is \$15, whether a student needs to retest in one, two, or all three areas.
-Also, the initial cost of taking the TSI Assessment test will be \$25.
+The fee for retesting on the TSIA2 is \$15, whether a student needs to retest in one, two, or all three areas.
+Also, the initial cost of taking the TSIA2 test is \$25.